arnavaidya/OverTheWire-Wargames-Walkthrough/Natas/readme.md

 5. Upload this file using the form.
 Change the script in the HTML form element from `.jpg` to `.php` like the previous level.
 The file will pass the exif_imagetype() check due to its valid header.

 6. Access the uploaded file via the provided link.
 The PHP code at the end will execute and reveal the password for natas14.

+### Natas Level 14 → Level 15

+**Key Takeaways**: This level introduces basic SQL injection in login forms.
+It highlights the risk of including unsanitized user input directly in SQL queries, which can allow attackers to bypass authentication.

+**Procedure**:

+1. Log in using the username `natas14` and the password obtained from Level 13.

+2. The page presents a login form asking for a username and password.

+3. View source code using the link provided.

+4. The source reveals the server-side query structure:

+		SELECT * from users where username=\"".$_REQUEST["username"]."\" and password=\"".$_REQUEST["password"]."\"

+which means the query takes our input as it is and there is no input sanitization.

+5. We can use SQL injection directly, by entering

+		Username: "or""="
+		Password: "or""="

+7. This will directly give us the password to the next level.